Not included in a funeral plan.

 · Expensive crematorium: Dignity charge £995 (June 2018) which can be more than the total available allowance for third party costs on some plans.

 · Most people die within 20 miles of home, and that is roughly what most firms include.
-The extra cost of being taken back home rises as the journey lengthens, so you should advise us if this is a significant possibility, as some funeral plan providers are more generous than others, and it might just change our recommendation.
-If your children live in Cornwall and Scotland, and you live in Milton Keynes, this could be a significant extra expense if you expire while visiting one of them!
+The extra cost of being taken back home rises as the journey lengthens, so you should tell us if this is a significant possibility, as some funeral plan providers are more generous than others, and it might just change our recommendation.
+If your children live in Cornwall and Scotland, and you live in Milton Keynes, this could be a significant extra cost if you expire while visiting one of them!

-· Instalment plans: if you are paying on a monthly basis, if you have got halfway through the payments, some plans will pay for half the funeral, others will ask your family to pay the rest of the instalments before the funeral, which is much more generous.
+· Instalment plans: if you are paying on a monthly basis, if you have got halfway through the payments, some plans will pay for half the funeral, others will ask your family to pay the rest of the installments before the funeral, which is much more generous.

 · With some plans you get no choice of time or location of the ceremony: we dislike these plans as you can end up with a service 50 miles from home as the crow flies at 8.30 am – so your saving a few hundred pounds might mean everyone needing to stay in a hotel or risk missing the funeral.
+We call them cut down plans.

 · No one includes the cost of a wake or other celebration, but, like most things, you can add an allowance for it if you wish too.